-- explain the complaint in full as early as possible. - co-operate with the academy in seeking a solution to the complaint. - respond promptly to requests for information or meetings or in agreeing the details of the complaint. - ask for assistance as needed. - treat all those involved in the complaint with respect. - refrain from publicising the details of their complaint on social media and respect confidentiality.
+- explain the complaint in full as early as possible. - explain the resolution they are seeking as fully as possible. - respond promptly to requests for information or meetings or in agreeing the details of the complaint. - ask for assistance as needed. - treat all those involved in the complaint with respect. - refrain from publicising the details of their complaint on social media and respect confidentiality.